brightzheng100/platform-automation-pipelines/README.md

 │    └── products.yml
 └── <ANOTHER FOUNDATION-CODE, e.g. prod>
 ```

+To make it clearer, you can get started with only below files:
+- `<FOUNDATION-CODE>/config/auth.yml`
+- `<FOUNDATION-CODE>/config/global.yml`
+- `<FOUNDATION-CODE>/env/env.yml`
+- `<FOUNDATION-CODE>/state/state.yml`
+- `<FOUNDATION-CODE>/products/ops-manager.yml`
+- `<FOUNDATION-CODE>/products.yml`

+The actual product-related files, like `<FOUNDATION-CODE>/generated-config/*`, `<FOUNDATION-CODE>/products/*` (expect `ops-manager.yml`), `<FOUNDATION-CODE>/vars/*`, can be generated, templatized/parameterized while driving through the `install-opsman`, `install-upgrade-products` pipelines at first time.

+The typical process would look like:
+1. The `generate-director-config` or `generate-product-config` job will generate the raw product config files, as `<PRODUCT-SLUG>.yml`, under `<FOUNDATION-CODE>/generated-config/`;
+2. Copy it to `<FOUNDATION-CODE>/products/`, as `<PRODUCT-SLUG>.yml`;
+3. Copy it to `<FOUNDATION-CODE>/vars/`, as `<PRODUCT-SLUG>-vars.yml`, by following the naming conventions;
+4. Templatize and parameterized both files for one particular product;
+5. Report 1-4 for all other products, one by one;
+6. Run through the pipeline

+Once above process is done, we have succussfully established a great baseline for rest of upgrades and patchs.

+Please refer to [here](http://docs.pivotal.io/platform-automation/v3.0/reference/inputs-outputs.html) for required input/output files which should be versioned and managed by versioning system like Git.

 For your convenience, there is already a sample Git repo for you to check out, [here](https://github.com/brightzheng100/platform-automation-configuration).